 To continue to encourage the implementation of LPV procedures, the GSA has several funding opportunities available.
 For example, under the Horizon 2020 Framework Programme for Research and Innovation, the GSA is supporting projects aimed at implementing GNSS-related applications, including in aviation.
 Over the past 2 years 40 projects have been funded.
 A new call will be opened in November 2016, with EUR 33 million available in funding.

 In order to facilitate the adoption of European GNSS in the area of receivers and, in doing so, increase the competitiveness of EU industry, the GSA launched the Fundamental Elements funding scheme.
 The programme has EUR 111.5 million available until 2020 and, in the aviation segment, is looking to fund projects working to develop dual-frequency, multi-constellation SBAS receivers.
+Two grants will be made available this year.

 Of specific interest to the aviation segment are the GSA’s Aviation Grants .
 Launched in 2014, these grants aim to accelerate EGNOS adoption in civil aviation.
 Two calls have so far been issued, with EUR 6 million awarded for the funding of EGNOS procedures at 36 airports, 8 point-in-space (PinS) procedures at 7 helipads, the retrofitting of 65 aircraft by 4 operators and 3 rotorcraft upgrades.
 A third grant will be opened later this year.